zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 This IR is ready for standard MLIR compilation: Linalg operations will lower to loops, loops to control flow, control flow to LLVM, LLVM to machine code.
 The transformation from high-level `nn` dialect (5 operations: 2 matmuls, 1 relu, 2 variables) to mid-level standard dialects (15+ operations) happens entirely in Python string manipulation.
 No C++ required, no compiler infrastructure beyond basic string formatting.

-**Advantages of Python Lowering**.
-This Python-based lowering is unusual—production MLIR uses C++ rewrite patterns.
-What do we gain from the Python approach? **Rapid iteration**: edit Python code, see new IR instantly, no compilation. **Transparency**: every transformation step is visible in source code, not hidden in framework abstractions. **Accessibility**: engineers familiar with Python but not C++ can implement lowerings, lowering the barrier to experimentation. **Teaching**: students see transformations as straightforward text manipulation, making the concept concrete before introducing pattern rewriters, dialect conversion frameworks, and other MLIR complexities.

-The disadvantages are also clear: no compile-time validation (type errors only caught at MLIR parsing), no composition with existing C++ patterns, limited performance (string manipulation vs. IR node manipulation).
-For production, C++ is necessary.
-For learning, Python suffices and excels.
-Chapter 9 will show the idiomatic C++ approach with TableGen, but the concepts learned here—operation semantics, lowering patterns, type conversions—transfer directly.

 This completes the lowering pipeline: high-level `nn` operations become standard Linalg, Arith, and MemRef operations through simple Python code.
 Next, we'll implement the C++ side: parsing this MLIR text, compiling it, and executing it using the techniques from Chapter 7.

 ## 8.9 C++ Compilation: Parsing and Pass Pipeline

 The C++ side of our system handles three responsibilities: parsing MLIR text into in-memory IR, applying lowering passes to convert standard dialects to LLVM, and JIT compiling the result to executable machine code.
-This implementation in [src/compiler.cpp](../ch.8.Custom-dialect/src/compiler.cpp) is remarkably concise—under 150 lines—because MLIR's infrastructure provides the heavy lifting.
-We configure components and let the framework handle complexity.
+This differs from Chapter 7, where we generated MLIR directly in C++ using OpBuilder APIs.
+Here, Python generates MLIR text strings, and C++ parses them.
+The implementation in [src/compiler.cpp](../ch.8.Custom-dialect/src/compiler.cpp) demonstrates how to work with MLIR text rather than direct IR construction.

 **Parsing MLIR Text**.
-The first step is converting string IR to MLIR's in-memory representation:
+The key new API is `parseSourceString`:

 ```cpp
 OwningOpRef<ModuleOp> parseMLIR(const std::string& mlirText) {